ankane/shorts/Error-Reporting-R.md

 R supports global error handling, making it easy to report all errors without individual `tryCatch` statements.

-Create a file to include at the start of all your scripts.
+Create a file to source at the start of all your scripts.

 ```R
 if (!interactive()) {